alielashram/university/README.md

 ## Description

 This is a basic app making use of the has_many :through association.
-It makes use of a join model that tracks information about how two sides of a many-to-many relation are connected.
+It makes use of an assignment model that tracks how students and projects are connected.
 The app offers the capability to assign projects to students and show the date and time of the assignment.

 ## Information